openstack/puppet-openstack-guide/doc/source/coding-style.rst

 Coding Style
 ============

-.. note:: this document is work in progress and the content with evolve.
+.. note:: this document is a work in progress and the content will evolve.
 Any contribution is welcome though ;-)

 - Read this page
-- Make sure that what you're going to code is not already work in progress
+- Make sure that what you're going to code is not already a work in progress
 - Make sure you're familiar with Puppet Syntax, Lint_, Rspec_ and Beaker_
 - If you want to create a new module, read `New Module <http://docs.openstack.org/developer/puppet-openstack-guide/new-module.html>`_.